y12uc231/must_deep_learning_courses/README.md

 # Must Deep learning courses
 Hi, I am Satya and I graduated from Carnegie Mellon University in 2018.
-This page has links to amazing courses that helped me in learning the fundamentals and advanced concepts of machine learning and deep learning.
+This page has links to some helpful courses that helped me in learning the fundamentals and advanced concepts of machine learning and deep learning.

 [CS229](http://cs229.stanford.edu/) : Machine Learning from Stanford (Andrew Ng)